-It has been a few years since United Healthcare purchased Pacificare, thus the name still exists and in some areas consumers have already been shifted to new types imageof policies.
+It has been a few years since United Healthcare purchased Pacificare, thus the name still exists and in some areas consumers have already been shifted to new types of policies.
 This conflict with St. Joseph has been ongoing for quite some time.
 Many others are also dropping HMO type contracts to include UCI Irvine.
 As mentioned Hoag is one who has remained in the HMO area and that hospital compared to many others has lot of cash reserves and maybe just does well as it is located in Newport Beach, a very upscale area of Orange County.

 United HealthCare Rebranding PacifiCare Name – Moving Patients to United Plans

 As the article states, employers are now going to have to find alternatives for employees, either that or lean toward either Hoag or the Tenet hospitals in Orange County who are still working with capitated patient contracts; although some of the local IPAs with their contracts are either getting closer to a break even point or getting closer to crossing the line with some of their contracts and they administrate the HMO groups of patients.
-Some IPAs rely on their Medicare Part D patients for their profitability as they break even on the regular HMO patients only. image
+Some IPAs rely on their Medicare Part D patients for their profitability as they break even on the regular HMO patients only.

 The US Post Office in Orange County still offers the United Pacificare HMO to their employees and I wonder if that too will be affected.
 When we get to the bottom of this it comes right back around to low reimbursement levels at the crux of the matter.
 St. Josephs has been very active with technology and subsidizing the costs for their physicians on staff too and signed up to use Microsoft Amalga way ahead of many of the others, when it was still Azyxxi by name.